LohitMoharana/event-driven-temporal-net/README.md

 <img width="793" height="598" alt="Screenshot 2026-02-14 112625" src="https://github.com/user-attachments/assets/61bfed5e-3f58-4279-a437-dc69e8508d4a" />

-*Caption: Spike propagation through the hierarchy.
+*Spike propagation through the hierarchy.
 Note the output firing only after the cumulative threshold is reached.*

 ---